Particular/docs.particular.net/nservicebus/dotnet-templates/index_nsbsaga_templates_[5,).partial.md

 The `nsbsaga` item template will create a C# class for a saga that includes the saga class, saga data class, handlers for two message types, a custom timeout class, and the `ConfigureHowToFindSaga` method.

+> [!NOTE]
-NOTE: Currently, Visual Studio does not support using item templates from the New Item dialog.
+> Currently, Visual Studio does not support using item templates from the New Item dialog.

 To create a saga: